ixpantia/lacrmr/README.md

-CRM](https://account.lessannoyingcrm.com/invite/51B03)* to manage contacts but also you are an R user, probably you will want to get your customer relationship data into R and do your own analysis or even to automate your monthly reports. [* note that this is a referral URL, it will give you and us one additional month free if you use it)
+CRM](https://account.lessannoyingcrm.com/invite/51B03)* to manage contacts but also you are an R user, probably you will want to get your customer relationship data into R and do your own analysis or even to automate your monthly reports. [* *note that this is a referral URL, it will give you and us one additional month free if you use it*].

 For this you will need to connect to the Less Annoying CRM API and deal with the json file to take it to a tidy format as a first step.